Eelkhoorn/stm8ef-mu/README.md

 ### Count-down timer for W1209
 There is a simple timer countdown application for W1209-FD included (partly based on Thomas' logging thermostat program).
 + hookup a programming device (STLINKV2)
-+ in muforth/mu : tools/fli.sh work/W1209-FD/timer/timer (this flashes the kernel + the application)
++ in muforth/mu : tools/fli.sh -f work/W1209-FD/timer/timer (this flashes the kernel + the application)
 Hookup an uart device and start muforth from muforth/mu
 + **./muforth -f work/W1209-FD/timer/timer**
 + **bgs** ( to stop the background task, it would interfere with the chat process)